 Raising the minimum wage

-There have been several recent efforts to increase the minimum wage in New Hampshire.
-The most recent, SB 10, passed the Legislature in 2019 but was vetoed by the governor.
+There have been several recent efforts to increase the minimum wage in New Hampshire, but so far none have succeeded.

 Where do you stand on raising the minimum wage?
 Your legislators are debating this issue now.
 Find your reps and share your story with them.